SpacePengwin/ctime/README.md

 # ctime
-`ctime` or Crab Time. for rustaceans is a command line utility to get run-time from a Windows, MacOS, or Linux system program.
+`ctime` or Crab Timer, for rustaceans, is a command line utility to get run-time from a Windows, MacOS, or Linux system program.
 All of these different systems have a different default `time` utility.
 The goal of this was to use one program for all three when benchmarking a program's run-time.

 # Installation
 The package is currently avaliable through `cargo` Rust's package manager.